If you're thinking about leaving the armed forces, or have already left, you can get help to find a job.

 You can use the usual job search methods.

 Modern apprenticeships are a way to learn on the job, get the experience you need, and work towards a qualification.

 The My World of Work website has information for armed forces leavers and veterans.

 There are also several charities that help veterans get new skills and training.

 Community Jobs Scotland

-If you've left the Armed Forces with 6 years or less service and are between the ages of 16-29 you may be eligible for the Community Jobs Scotland (CJS) programme.
+If you've left the armed forces with 6 years or less service and are aged 16 to 29 you may be eligible for the Community Jobs Scotland (CJS) programme.
 CJS supports unemployed young people who face barriers to employment, including armed forces early service leavers.

 A CJS opportunity will provide: